 Keywords : Oxidative stress, Cesarean section, Entonox, Newborn

-Objective: Review of articles point out the route of delivery could create oxidative stress.
-Since provision of safe labor is of great importance for healthy child bearing , the present study was performed to compare cesarean section and natural vaginal delivery through Entonox inhalation in terms of oxidative stress indices in mode of delivery.
+Objectives: Introduction: Review of articles point out that the route of delivery may cause oxidative stress.
+Since management of labor is of great importance for healthy childbearing, the present study was performed to compare cesarean section (CS) and normal vaginal delivery (NVD) through Entonox inhalation in terms of oxidative stress indices in mode of delivery.

 Conclusion: Since total antioxidant capacity in the CS group was lower compared to the Entonox group, it seems that maternal antioxidant defense decreases.
 Thus, Entonox can be used safely from the perspective of oxidative stress indices.